nathan-ha/cs100-final-project/README.md

            lose system, different combat styles based on class/weapon, text based description for each scenario the player is in, and a variety of text based actions.

->   You also need to set up an empty project board using GitHub projects (board view with default columns).
-Make sure you add the board under your project
-> repository.
-You should also have a Product Backlog and In testing columns added.
-All columns should be in the right order.

    ## Phase II
    ## User Interface Specification